hammer-space/sghs/README.md

 ![image info](./images/tag_add_02.jpg)
 ![image info](./images/tag_add_03.jpg)

-Check the Remote status and Alignment of a shot's directory.
-The directory path is determined by the value of `SGHS_PATH_TEMPLATE` in `shothammer_config.ini`, set to "work_shot_area" in the template, or "shot_root" in the [default shotgrid toolkit config](https://github.com/shotgunsoftware/tk-config-default2).
+Check the Remote status and Alignment of a shot's directories.
+The directory paths are determined by the value of `SGHS_PATH_TEMPLATES['Shot']` in `shothammer_config.yml`, which might be something like "shot_root" in the [default shotgrid toolkit config](https://github.com/shotgunsoftware/tk-config-default2).
 If there are no local file instances in the path you are observing, you will see Remote Yes and Green alignment for files, meaning that all Objectives have been satisfied.

 ![image info](./images/hs_webui_01.jpg)

-Set a tag on a shot that matches the Keyword the Objective is looking for:
+Set a tag on a Shot that matches the Keyword the Objective is looking for:

 ![image info](./images/set_tag_01.jpg)
 ![image info](./images/set_tag_02.jpg)

 The plugin will set the keyword on the file system at the top level directory for the shot, causing the AZ system to recognize it needs some local data instances and request them from HQ.
 You can observe this by looking at the same path.
 Alignment will be Yellow while data is transferring, and once a file has been transferred it will be Remote Yes(cached), and Alignment will be green again, meaning that the shot now has local data instances in AZ.

 ![image info](./images/hs_webui_02.jpg)
 ![image info](./images/hs_webui_03.jpg)